The GTX 1050 sets the bar for budget video card performance.

 Gigabyte has overclocked the GPU under the G1 Gaming’s hood, pushing the base clock up to 1,367MHz, and the boost clock to 1,481MHz, while leaving the memory clock at the 3,504MHz stock speed.
 These speeds slightly exceed the MSI, though only by a small fraction.

 There are other bells and whistles packed in.
 The Windforce logo that points out from the side is backed with RGB LEDs, as is the text that indicates the fans have come to a stop when usage is low enough to cut them.
-At $170, the Gigabyte offering is slightly above the base price for the card, and exactly in line with the newly lower based MSRP of the AMD Radeon RX 470.
+At $170, the Gigabyte offering is slightly above the base price for the card, and puts it in competition with the Radeon RX570 which retails for $190 to $200 — or it should, but shortages have inflated the price to around twice that.

 Because we had a lot of cards to test, and not a lot of time to do it, we decided to focus on a few key titles and performance benchmarks.